Characterizing Creativity in Data Visualization: Reflections and Future Directions: Background and Related Work

 \subsection{Definition and Frameworks for Creativity}

-Boden defines \textit{creativity} as \textit{``the ability to come up with ideas or artefacts that are }new\textit{, }surprising\textit{, and }valuable\textit{.''}~\cite[p.\ 1]{boden2004creative} Historically, there have been three broad perspectives on creativity~\cite{sternberg1999handbook, DBLP:journals/tochi/Shneiderman00}. \textbf{Inspirationalists} emphasize ``Eureka'' moments,\footnote{A sudden flash of insight; the exclamation is traditionally attributed to Ancient Greek mathematician and inventor Archimedes.} while acknowledging that preparation and effort precede breakthroughs.
-They encourage divergent thinking and techniques such as brainstorming, sketching, and concept mapping to foster novel ideas~\cite{Guilford1950}. \textbf{Structuralists} stress systematic exploration of possibilities, often through literature reviews, simulations, and iterative problem-solving steps such as planning, execution, and reflection~\cite{DBLP:journals/tochi/Shneiderman00}. \textbf{Situationalists} view creativity as socially and environmentally situated, shaped by motivations, relationships, and peer recognition~\cite{sawyer2017group}.
+Creativity has been defined in multiple ways across disciplines.
+Boden defines \textit{creativity} as \textit{``the ability to come up with ideas or artefacts that are }new\textit{, }surprising\textit{, and }valuable\textit{.''}~\cite[p.\ 1]{boden2004creative} At idea level, Dean et al.\ operationalize a \textit{creative idea} as one that is simultaneously \textit{novel}, \textit{workable}, and \textit{relevant}---that is, it must be original, practically implementable, and applicable to the problem at hand~\cite{DBLP:journals/jais/DeanHRS06}.
+This product-focused view reflects one strand within the broader four-P framework proposed by Rhodes~\cite{rhodes1961analysis}, who argued that creativity can be analyzed along four interrelated dimensions: \textbf{Persons}, \textbf{Process}, \textbf{Press}, and \textbf{Products}.
+Beyond these definitional frameworks, scholars have also characterized creativity through three broad perspectives~\cite{sternberg1999handbook, DBLP:journals/tochi/Shneiderman00}. \textbf{Inspirationalists} emphasize ``Eureka'' moments,\footnote{A sudden flash of insight; the exclamation is traditionally attributed to Ancient Greek mathematician and inventor Archimedes.} while acknowledging that preparation and effort precede breakthroughs.
+They encourage \textit{divergent thinking}~\cite{DBLP:conf/chi/FrichNHD21}---the spontaneous generation of multiple, varied and novel ideas by exploring a broad solution space from a given problem through techniques such as brainstorming, sketching, and concept mapping, in contrast to \textit{convergent thinking}~\cite{DBLP:conf/chi/FrichNHD21} which follows a particular set of logical steps including analytical evaluating, selecting, refining, and organizing these ideas to arrive at the most appropriate or effective solution~\cite{Guilford1950}. \textbf{Structuralists} stress systematic exploration of possibilities, often through literature reviews, simulations, and iterative problem-solving steps such as planning, execution, and reflection~\cite{DBLP:journals/tochi/Shneiderman00}. \textbf{Situationalists} view creativity as socially and environmentally situated, shaped by motivations, relationships, and peer recognition~\cite{sawyer2017group}.
 They highlight collaborative practices such as participatory design and peer review.
-This paper situates visualization design within these perspectives to identify gaps in the literature and guide future research directions.
+This paper situates visualization design within these perspectives to identify gaps in the literature and guide future research.